Flag officer: United Kingdom

-In the United Kingdom, the term is only used for the Royal Navy, with there being a more specific distinction being between a "flag officer" and an "officer of flag rank".
+In the United Kingdom, the term is only used for the Royal Navy, with there being a more specific distinction between a "flag officer" and an "officer of flag rank".
 Formerly, all officers promoted to flag rank were considered to be "flag officers".
 The term is still widely used to refer to any officer of flag rank.
 Present usage is that rear admirals and above are officers of flag rank, but only those officers who are authorised to fly a flag are formally called "flag officers" and have different flags for different ranks of admiral.

 Of the 39 officers of flag rank in the Royal Navy in 2006, very few were "flag officers" with entitlement to fly a flag.
 For example, a Commander-in-Chief Fleet flies an admiral's flag whether ashore or afloat and is a "flag officer".
 The chief of staff (support), a rear admiral, is not entitled to fly a flag and is an "officer of flag rank" rather than a "flag officer".
 List of fleets and major commands of the Royal Navy lists most admirals who were "flag officers".
 A flag officer's junior officer is often known as "Flags".
 Flag Officers in the Royal Navy are considered as Rear-Admirals and above.

 Equivalent ranks in the British Army and Royal Marines are called general officer rather than flag officers, and those in the Royal Air Force (as well as the rank of air commodore) are called air officers, although all are entitled to fly flags of rank.